Comfort essentials for the RV life: My top gear picks

 Five-gallon buckets

 Get a five-gallon bucket or two.
 They come in handy for just about anything from an outdoor trash can to a vacuum bucket (buy a wet/dry vac that attaches to it).
-You can haul water, clothes, or maybe have an emergency toilet.
+You can haul water, clothes, or maybe have an emergency composting toilet.
 You should be able to find the wet/vac top at Home Depot in addition to Amazon.
+These are indispensable for budget RV living.

 Gas camp stove

-While you could, in theory, cook with wood and over a fire pit, you’ll want a gas camp stove for at least two reasons.
+While you could, in theory, cook with wood and over a fire pit, you’ll want a gas camp stove for at least three reasons.
 The first is that you’re probably not always going to want to cook in the RV if you can help it.
 If it’s hot, cooking inside is just going to make it hotter.
 Secondly, if you’re camping in an area that is subject to fire bans, you won’t be able to cook with wood or coals.
+Lastly, you want to prevent carbon monoxide buildup and excessive moisture.

-Always keep appropriate layers.
+Always keep appropriate clothing layers in the RV.
 It can be chilly in summer in some places, just as it can be crazy hot.

 Extra water and food